 The Lee County Library System seeks a passionate, experienced library professional with proven

-leadership skills and an ability to motivate and inspire staff to become the next district manager for
+leadership skills and an ability to motivate and inspire staff to become its next district manager.

-timely and innovative in delivery of objectives with experience in public library service delivery,
+This individual is smart, strategic and innovative with experience in public library service delivery,

 project management, operational improvement and change management.
 The successful